De Halle, Geel, Belgium

 Group exhibition

-As fairy tales evolved from oral traditions into literary works, they underwent a process of cultural adaptation.
-Over time, their darker, grittier elements were softened or omitted entirely, aligning with societal norms and expectations.
-What were once adult narratives transformed into whimsical, child-friendly stories designed to enchant and inspire the imagination.
-Yet, beneath their polished surfaces, the shadows of their original forms remain, continuing to influence our collective psyche.
+As fairy tales transitioned from oral traditions to written literature, they underwent significant cultural adaptation.
+Over time, their darker and more unsettling elements were softened or removed, aligning with evolving societal values.
+Stories once intended for adults were reimagined as whimsical, child-friendly tales designed to captivate and spark imagination.
+However, traces of their original, unvarnished forms persist, continuing to resonate within our collective consciousness.